AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/repository-browser.md

 These following conditions must be met to access the Developer Console or the Repository browser

-In order to access Developer Console:
+To access Developer Console:

 * For Production programs, users must have the **Cloud Manager - Developer Role** in the Admin Console
 * For sandbox programs, it is available to any user with a product profile giving them access to AEM as a Cloud Service.

-In order to access the Repository Browser:
+To access the Repository Browser:

 * Users must have the **Cloud Manager - Developer** Role in the Admin Console to view Author and Publish instances.
 * In addition, for author, users with the AEM Users Product Profile can view the repository browser with minimal read access; the user's permissions are respected when browsing the repository.
 Users with the AEM Administrators Product Profile can view the repository browser with full read access.